pygfx/pygfx/docs/shaders.rst

 Colormapping
 ------------

 Many materials in PyGfx support colormapping.
-We distinguis between colormaps with image input data, and vertex input data (texture coordinates).
-The number of channels of the input data must match the dimension of the colormap (1D, 2D or 3D).
+We distinguish between colormaps with image input data, and vertex input data (texture coordinates).
+The number of channels of the input data must match the dimensionality of the colormap (1D, 2D or 3D).

 The base shader class has two corresponding helper functions, and there is a wgsl helper function.